mercul3s/mercedescoyle.com-jekyll/resume.md

 B.A.
 Photography, San Francisco State University    Completed May 2005

 # Volunteering
 Kumoricon *10/2017-present*
-Co department lead for Cosplay Repair: help manage and direct volunteers, assist convention attendees with various materials repairs
+**Co department lead for Cosplay Repair**:
+help manage and direct volunteers, assist convention attendees with various materials repairs

 Otakon  *1/2014-present*
-Department head for Information Desk and Volunteer Operations, Otakon Vegas:
+**Department head for Information Desk and Volunteer Operations, Otakon Vegas:**
 Direct volunteers, help attendees with information and locations at the convention
-Staff for Volunteer Operations and Lost and Found, Otakorp Software development projects to help automate tedious processes, Code of Conduct committee
+**Staff for Volunteer Operations and Lost and Found, Otakorp:**
+Software development projects to help automate tedious processes, Code of Conduct committee

 GeekGirlCon *10/2016*
-Helped convention attendees learn about demo video games and systems Counted crowds and managed line control for workshop events
+**General volunteer:** Helped convention attendees learn about demo video games and systems
+Counted crowds and managed line control for workshop events